kshardha/cicdnewman/README.md

     </p></details><p/>

-* create your api request to function one.
+* Create your api request to function one.
-  * create a get request to function one using your environment variable, i.e. {{apigw-root}}/one
+  * Create a get request to function one using your environment variable, i.e. {{apigw-root}}/one
   * Make sure to select the created environment configuration (PostmanNewmanEnvironmnet) from the environment drop down - see screen shots.
-  * You can execute this call now and observe the response from API Gateway
+  * You can execute this call now by pressing Send (blue button) and observe the response from API Gateway

+      <details><summary>Screenshot: Single Get Request</summary><p>

+      ![Environment Variables](readme_images/2_5_single_endpoint_request.png)

+      </p></details><p/>

     * in the "Body" pane you should have a response similar to:
         {
-            "message": "Successful response from function 2 - v1.0"
+            "message": "Successful response from function 1 - v2.0"
         }
     * This response is coded in your lambda function.
 We use it to validate specific text in response body in future tests.
     * In the "Headers" pane you can see the headers returned by API Gateway.

-      <details><summary>Screenshot: Single Get Request</summary><p>

-      ![Environment Variables](readme_images/2_5_single_endpoint_request.png)

-      </p></details><p/>
   * Lets save this request as part of your collection.
     * Make sure to save the request as part of your "PostmanNewmanAPI" collection.